How to Install a Sprinkler System

 Step 8.
 Attach Sprinkler Heads

+The final step to installing a sprinkler system includes attaching the sprinkler heads.
 Cut the sprinkler head risers so the heads of the sprinklers are flush with the ground.
 Before making the cut, take into account the socket depth of the T-fitting and the male adapter that you have to add to the riser's height.
 Using solvent glue, attach the adapter to one end of the riser.
 Add plumber's tape to the threads.
 When dry, attach the riser to the T-fitting.
 To support the riser, embed a stake next to the head.
 Attach it to the riser using a block and wire then attach the sprinkler head.

 Allow 24 hours for all pipe solvent to dry before testing the system.
 It may take a minute to flush out the pipe joints.
 If there are any leaks, fill the holes or cracks with plastic solvent cement and wrap it with plastic electrical tape.
 When the entire system works, fill in the trenches with the dirt and sod over them.